Skip to Main Content

 • Due to ethical concerns, supporting data cannot be made openly available.
 Further information about the data and conditions for access are available from [insert repository name] repository via [insert DOI].

 The site supports the University’s Policy on Research Data Management.
-It provides guidance for Swansea University researchers on expectations, obligations, advice and support for research data management
+It provides guidance for Swansea University researchers on expectations, obligations, advice and support for research data management.

 Other Publishing Questions

+Consider the journal that is the most appropriate publication for the work.
 In the majority of cases you should be able to use your usual journals.
-However, you should make sure you are aware of a publisher's policies before you choose a journal.
-In a small number of cases it might be advisable to change.
+However, you should make sure you are aware of a publisher's policies before you choose a journal and in a small number of cases it might be advisable to change.

 The Think, Check, Submit Tool helps researchers identify trusted journals for their research.